rameshsagar330-star/sql-data-warehouse-project/README.md

-# Data Werehouse and Analytics Project
+# Data Warehouse and Analytics Project

-Welcome to the **Data werehouse and Analytics project** Repository..!
+Welcome to the **Data warehouse and Analytics project** Repository..!
 This Project Demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project highlights industry best practices in data analytics.

 ..